 Only the person responsible for the account and user ID should have access to the password.
-Access to user IDs may not be loaned or sold and any suspected breach of password security should be reported immediately to IT at x3168 or via e-mail at hetpersons.org/ Some common rules to follow to protect the password include:
+Access to user IDs may not be loaned or sold and any suspected breach of password security should be reported immediately to IT at x3168 or via e-mail at helpdesk@htu.edu.

+Some common rules to follow to protect the password include: